-I am currently an associate professor at Montgomery College in the Engineering, Physical, and Computer Sciences department.
+I am currently a professor at Montgomery College in the Engineering, Physical, and Computer Sciences department.
 I teach astronomy and physics.
 I also serve as the director of The Montgomery College Astronomical Observatory located on the Rockville campus.

 My educational background includes a BS from Stetson University where I majored in Physics.
 I did two REU projects as an undergraduate - one at the University of Wyoming at Laramie and the other at the High Altitude Observatory (part of the National Center for Atmospheric Research).
 The former involved infrared spectroscopy of Mars and the latter Doppler spectroscopy for the identification and classification of exoplanets.